Arnaudnyssen/logs_project/README.md

 # Data Engineering Project Logs

 This project is designed to monitor and display the CPU and memory usage of your computer.
-The data is collected using Apache Airflow, stored in a PostgreSQL database, and visualized using a Streamlit app.
+The data is collected using Apache Airflow every minute, stored in a PostgreSQL database, and visualized using a Streamlit app.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)